-- The Puff Adder (Bitis ariens) is responsible for more fatalities (accounts for +/- 60% of all snake bites) than any other snake in Africa.
+- The Puff Adder (Bitis ariens) is responsible for more fatalities (accounts for about 60% of all snake bites) than any other snake in Africa.

 - Most common on the African continent and inhabits the majority of regions (except for some deserts and rainforests).

-- Since it relies on camouflage to hide itself and lies still when approached, people tend to step on them and get bitten.
+- Since it relies on camouflage to hide itself and lies still when approached, people tend to step on it and get bitten.

 - Has very long fangs (12-18 mm).